pratikr-3046/Portfolio-Optimization/README.md

 ### 7.2 Limitations

 1. **Static Allocation**: The implementation used a buy-and-hold approach without rebalancing, which may have allowed portfolio weights to drift from optimal levels.
+The conclusion is that staic allocation may help in the near future but will drift away from optimal slowly.

 2. **Transaction Costs**: The model does not account for transaction costs, taxes, or slippage.